On the dual positive cones and the algebraicity of a compact K\"ahler manifold: Preliminaries

-Let $f : X \to Y$ be a proper continuous map between two closed rational homology manifolds\footnote{A closed rational homology manifold of dimension $n$ is a compact topological space $X$ such that for every $x \in X$, we have $H_i(X,X \bss \{x\},\bQ) \simeq \bQ$ if $i = n$ and $H_i(X,X \bss \{x\},\bQ) = 0$ if $i \ne n$.} (\eg complex varieties with at worst quotient singularities~\cite[Proposition A.1 (iii)]{BrionRatsm}).
-Then Poincar\'e duality holds for $X$ and $Y$, which allows us to define the Gysin morphism
+Let $f \colon X \to Y$ be a proper continuous map between two closed rational homology manifolds\footnote{A closed rational homology manifold of dimension $n$ is a compact topological space $X$ such that for every $x \in X$, we have $H_i(X,X \bss \{x\},\bQ) \simeq \bQ$ if $i = n$ and $H_i(X,X \bss \{x\},\bQ) = 0$ if $i \ne n$.} (\eg, complex varieties with at worst quotient singularities; \cf~\cite[Proposition A.1(iii)]{BrionRatsm}).
+Then the Poincar\'e duality holds for $X$ and $Y$ (see the proof of~\cite[Section~V.3, Poincar\'e duality~3.2]{IversenBook}), which allows us to define the Gysin morphism

-where $r = \dim X - \dim Y$ and $\PD$ denotes the Poincar\'e duality.
-The following is the reformulation of the projection formula (see \eg\cite[IX.3.7]{IversenBook}) in terms of Gysin morphism.
+where $r = \dim X - \dim Y$ and $\PD$ denotes the Poincar\'e duality between the cohomology groups and the Borel--Moore homology groups $H^{\BM}$.
+The following is the reformulation of the projection formula (see \eg~\cite[IX.3.7]{IversenBook}) in terms of Gysin morphism.

 \begin{pro}[Projection formula] Given $\ga \in H^k(X,\bQ)$ and $\gb \in H^l(Y,\bQ)$, we have

 \end{pro}